 As long as you continue to neglect collection and remittance, you will run the risk of being audited and penalized.
 With the changing financial landscape and the immense potential that the eCommerce industry holds, the chances of these penalties being levied could soon be true.

-- In case of late remission you could be asked to pay interest fees
+- In case of late remission, you could be asked to pay interest fees

-If you intend on accumulating sales tax and paying it back at some point down the road, then you need to be vary that for all late payments, interest will be charged on any of the tax due.
+If you intend on accumulating sales tax and paying it back at some point down the road, then you need to be wary that for all late payments, interest will be charged on any of the tax due.
 On average, states charge a 6.4 percent interest penalty on late remission.

-Additionally some states also charge a flat rate of the original tax as a penalty on late sales tax remission.
+Additionally, some states also charge a flat rate of the original tax as a penalty on late sales tax remission.
 If you are late even by a day in paying your tax, you will be charged a penalty by the state.
 The average sales tax penalty states levy on sellers is 17.85%

-So far in this article we have only discussed the costs of non-compliance, however not paying your sales tax also has an effect on the financial aspect of the business.
+So far in this article, we have only discussed the costs of non-compliance, however not paying your sales tax also has an effect on the financial aspect of the business.
 Ignoring sales tax or accumulating sales tax for later payment can lead to problems in creating the financial structure of the business.

 Below we list down segments or activities of your business which can get affected in case of a neglecting attitude towards sales tax.

-Keeping record of the sales tax helps us in the long run.
+Keeping a record of the sales tax helps us in the long run.
 Rather than making adjustments after making an accumulated payment which includes the penalty and the interest levied for late remission it is better to record timely the proceeds paid for sales tax.